 Making an agreement over the division of household responsibilities and honoring it is a smart and simple way to take constant bickering out of the equation.
 This is a good way to handle the relationship issues in the beginning.

 When trust is missing from a relationship, it becomes a breeding ground for a host of other problems.
-So, do your best to be transparent and trustworthy.
+The ‘friends’ your partner hangs out with now seem like a threat to your relationship, and the innocent colleague who calls at 9 PM doesn’t seem too innocent anymore.

 7. A shift in life goals